tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.2.4 (2023-12-20) =
+* FIXED Google and some other inboxes switched to sending HardFail for inboxes that don't exist instead of a proper bounce.

 = 1.2.3 (2023-12-06) =
 * ADDED Option to disable email logging outright.